From a viewpoint of

 to plasmoid ejection.

-Observationally (Ohyama & Shibata 1997), it was shown that an eruptive plasmoid had three evolutionary phases: gradual rising (initial phase), rapid acceleration (intermediate phase), and long-lasting steady rising (final phase).
-We performed MHD simulations and compare these simulations to the observations, which led us to identify the physical process that may work for each of these phases
+Observationally (Ohyama & Shibata 1997), it was shown that an eruptive plasmoid had three evolutionary phases (left panel of Figure 2): gradual rising (initial phase), rapid acceleration (intermediate phase), and long-lasting steady rising (final phase).
+We performed MHD simulations and compare them to the observational result, thereby identifying a possible physical process responsible for each of these phases; that is, a plasmoid

 starts to rise slowly when a weak resistive process is initiated